Can I Easily Upgrade My VISTA-20P to a First Alert VISTAH3?

 - Relay Activation: Use the trigger to activate a low-current third-party relay (drawing 20mA or less).

-While the triggers can activate the Altronix RBSNTTL, they lack the necessary current to power the relay (45mA).
-To use the RBSNTTL, you'll need to provide either auxiliary power from the panel or a dedicated power supply.
+While the triggers can activate an Altronix RBSNTTL, they lack the necessary current to power the relay (45mA).
+To use the RBSNTTL, you'll need to provide either auxiliary power from the panel or a dedicated power supply with its own backup battery.

 Keypads

-Unfortunately, the VISTAH3 is not compatible with any of the keypads designed for the VISTA-20P.
+Unfortunately, as of this writing (December, 2024) the VISTAH3 is not compatible with any of the keypads designed for the VISTA-20P.
 Even with the ECP converter module, you cannot use ECP keypads from the VISTA-20P with the VISTAH3.
+There is some talk that this may change in the future, but at the time of the panel's release, legacy keypads such as the 6160 are not supported.

 The good news is that, with a WIFI module like the PROWIFI (WIFI-only) or PROWIFIZW (WIFI and Z-Wave Plus), you can use the VISTAHTCHWLC wireless touchscreen keypad.
 This keypad offers full access to the VISTAH3's advanced features, including Z-Wave device control and system programming.
 It's a great option for DIY users.